BSVino/MathForGameDevelopers/Readme.md

 **math** - This is where all of the math stuff that we'll be implementing lives.

+**content** - When the game is run, it's run in this directory, even though there's no .exe in here.
+That means it looks for its textures, models, shaders, etc files here.

 **renderer** - Shaders and rendering are carried out here.
 All OpenGL code is contained in these files.
 To render something, first create a rendering context:

 	CRenderingContext c(Application()->GetRenderer(), true):